Reading List: Source Material for The Invisible College

 The Ancient Mysteries by Marvin W Meyer

-It was in ‘The Ancient Mysteries’ that I discovered the Aretalogy of Isis, which is one of the texts quoted in the novel, discovered in the Hidden Book.
-It provides a number of phrases relevant to the prophecy and hints at the continuity through history of the conspiracy that is slowly uncovered.
-The Ancient Mysteries led me in turn to The Refutation of All Heresies by Hippolytus of Rome who, too, provided consistent pointers to the conspiracy.
+In this source, I first found the Aretalogy of Isis, one of the texts quoted in my novel, that the protagonists discover in the Hidden Book.
+The document provides numerous phrases relevant to the prophecy.
+It hints at the historical continuity of the conspiracy that is slowly uncovered.
+The Ancient Mysteries led me to The Refutation of All Heresies by Hippolytus of Rome.
+This, too, provided consistent pointers to the conspiracy.
 A very readable and interesting book.

 The Gnostic Bible by Willis Barnstone and Marvin W Meyer

-The Gnostic Bible provides a wealth of excerpts from texts originating in Egypt, the Greco-Roman world, the wider Middle East, China and France, with expressions of Gnostic spirituality from Christian, Cathar, Islamic, Jewish, Manichaean, Hermetic and Mandaean persuasions.
+The Gnostic Bible provides a wealth of excerpts from texts originating in Egypt, the Greco-Roman world, the Middle East, China and France, with expressions of Gnostic spirituality from Christian, Cathar, Islamic, Jewish, Manichaean, Hermetic and Mandaean persuasions.
 This an excellent book for those looking to identify wider sources of belief.

 The Book of Revelation by Ben Witherington III